meltwater/grimoire-interview/README.md

 # Weather App Code Evaluation

 Welcome to the Weather App evaluation!
 This repository contains a weather application structured as a mono repo.
-Your challenge involves understanding the codebase, discussing architecture, deploying strategies, and proposing design solutions.
+Your challenge involves understanding the codebase, discussing architecture and solving a hands on coding challenge.

-## Setup Instructions
+## Quick Setup 🚀

+For a fast and straightforward setup:

-1. Clone the repository.
+1. Navigate to the workspace root directory.
+2. Run `npm install` to install all the necessary dependencies for each package.
+3. Execute `npm run start:app` to get everything up and running.
+This command streamlines the process by sequentially starting the backend, building the Stencil library, building the Vue library, and then launching the Vue 3 application.

+## Detailed Setup Instructions

+1. **Backend Setup**:
+   - Start by getting the GraphQL app running locally.
+This step is crucial as your frontend app will fetch its data from here.

+2. **Stencil Library**:
+   - Navigate to the `stencil-library` directory.
+   - Install the necessary dependencies using `npm install`.
+   - Remember to execute `npm run build` every time there's an update to the library.
+This ensures that the latest components are available for use.

+3. **Vue Library**:
+   - This library plays a pivotal role in integrating Stencil components into our Vue 3 application.
+   - Navigate to the `vue-library` directory.
+   - Install the necessary dependencies.

+4. **Vue 3 App (wis-app)**:
-2. Navigate to the root directory.
+   - Navigate to the `wis-app` directory.
-3. Follow the specific READMEs in the frontend and backend directories for individual setup instructions.
+   - Execute `npm install` to initialize the app dependencies.
+   - Launch the app locally with `npm run dev`.

 ## Evaluation Process

 Here's what's expected of you:

-### 1. Codebase Review

-After setting up, walk us through the application structure:

-- Discuss your observations on the usage of Domain Driven Design (DDD) in the backend.
-- Reflect on the choice of a mono repo for this project.
-How do you feel about the structuring?
-Any improvements?

-### 2. Deployment & CI/CD

-- Share your thoughts on the inclusion of terraform configurations within the mono repo.
-- Discuss your preferred deployment strategies for such a project.
-- How would you envision a CI/CD pipeline for this project?

-### 3. System Design Challenge

-**Enhancement Proposal**:

-We're aiming to enhance our weather application by allowing users to set up weather alerts for their preferred locations.
-For instance, when a user's specified condition is met, like a temperature drop below freezing, the system should send out an alert.
-With a vast user base and varying alert preferences, how would you design a notification system that is robust, scalable, and cost-effective?
-Remember, timely alerts are essential, especially during sudden severe weather events.

-Jot down or sketch your solution, considering scalability, robustness, cost-effectiveness, and the user experience.

-### 4. Hands-on Coding Challenge
+### Hands-on Coding Challenge

-To gauge your coding prowess, we've set up a challenge related to our application:
+To assess your skills in integration, problem-solving, and design, we've prepared a specific challenge related to our application.

-- Enhance the backend endpoint to provide a 3-day forecast for a given location.
-This forecast should indicate daily maximum and minimum temperatures.
-You can mock this data, but the focus is on your coding approach, integration into our current setup, and adherence to best practices.
+#### Challenge

+Once you've set everything up, you'll be presented with an app comprising two distinct sections:

+1. **By Location**:
+   - This UI segment, located on the right side, enables users to choose a location from a dropdown and subsequently view the weather data pertinent to that location.
+   **Task 1**:
+   - Your first task is to refine the styles in the "By Location" segment.
+Aim for a visually compelling, intuitive layout that promises an outstanding user experience.

+2. **WatchList**:
+   - This section initially displays an empty interface.
+   **Task 2**:
+   - Integrate the given GraphQL mutation to allow users to append multiple locations to their watchlist.

+     ```graphql
+     mutation Mutation($locations: [String!]!) {
+       addToWatchList(locations: $locations)
+     }
+     ```

+   - Once locations have been added, devise a method to showcase the weather for each location using the Weather Card component.
+You can opt for either a carousel or an infinite scroll view.

+#### Design Reference

+You will be provided with a link to a Figma design.
+This design will serve as a reference for the expected end result.
+Ensure your solution is aligned with the design aesthetics and user experience illustrated in the Figma file.

+#### Deliverables

+1. A revamped "By Location" segment boasting enhanced styles and user experience.
+2. A fully functional "WatchList" segment where users can effortlessly add locations and browse weather details in an engaging and user-friendly design.

-**Time Limit**: 45 minutes.
+**Time Limit**: 90 minutes.

 ---

-Remember, the focus is not just on getting the right answer but understanding your approach, problem-solving skills, and thought processes.

-Good luck!
+Please remember that alongside functional solutions, we're eager to grasp your thought processes, methodologies, and approach.
+We greatly value coding best practices, innovation, and problem-solving prowess.